malloyca/HarmonEQ/README.md

 - Test to see if the filter frequency jumps needs smoothing.
   - Due the nature of the controls, the filter bands get adjusted instantaneously instead of gradually like on a regular EQ.
 This seems to cause some quite apparent audio artifacts.
   - There are a few ways smoothing could be applied.
-- Is there a way to display the current chord?
-  - Currently you see the settings for the root, third, fifth, and seventh.
-It would be more satisfying and give the user good feedback if it had a way to display a chord as Fmin7 instead of F / Min3 / Perf5 / Min7.
-That's not the way we think.
-  -  Yes.
-This can be accomlished by having a dropdown box with a getter function that does nothing, but a setter function that updates every time there is a harmonic change.
-  - In order to implement this, maybe I should convert the chord information to matrix form?
-    - It might actually be simpler programming-wise to use the currently existing `thirdIntervalDistance`, etc attributes to creat a set of rules for concatenating the chord names to set the drop-down box.
-  - A fun complication is dealing with "incomplete" chords (i.e., C7 (no fifth)).
-There are going to be a lot of option in this drop-down menu...
 - Post instructions for removing plugins from quarantine on macOS

-## Bug List
-- Smoothing has been implemented for when a filter changes controls regions (when the user adjusts a crossover control).
-However, this should really be implemented for any time there's a sudden shift in a parameter value, i.e. when a filer is activated/deactivated or the chord is changed.
-  - How I have another plan in mind for when the chord is changed...
-  - Perhaps the easiest way to implement this is to just smooth all parameter adjustments.
-Then you don't need complicated rules and it'll always be smoother.
-However, if I take this route, I may need more intelligent smoothing rules based on buffer size.
-- Can you set it so that adjusting the crossover settings does not continuously reset filter smoothing?
-  - I.e., it should only update once when the filter changes control region.